-In October 1999, a management committee of 11 volunteers was constituted to study in participatory way issues related to HIV/AIDS, causes, effects and impact in the immediate community.
+In October 1999, a management committee of 11 volunteers of St.Martin CSA was constituted to study in participatory way issues related to HIV/AIDS: causes, effects and impacts in the community.
 One of their immediate concerns was the plight of children orphaned or made vulnerable a result of HIV/AIDS.
-As a result of the magnitude of the need the committee proposed a home for destitute and/or abandoned HIV positive children.
+In view of the magnitude of the needs the committee proposed a home for destitute and/or abandoned HIV positive children.
 The Talitha Kum Children’s Home was born.

 When the management committee settled on a Home for destitute and abandoned HIV positive children they embarked on resource mobilization.
 Key to this was community involvement and participation to enlist ownership and sustainability.
-A series of awareness raising and fundraisings were conducted in the catchment area.
-Eventually in December 2003, the community had raised Kshs 3 million towards the construction of the home.
-Additional funds were sought elsewhere and by June 2005 the necessary infrastructures were in place and the Home was ready to receive the first lot of children.
+A series of awareness-raising and fundraisings were conducted in the catchment area.
+Eventually, in December 2003, the community had raised Kshs 3 million towards the construction of the home.
+Additional funds were sought elsewhere and by June 2005 the necessary infrastructures were in place and the Home was ready to receive the first lot of six children.